-DoD Digital Data Management Plan - Data management involves all stages of the digital data life cycle including capture, analysis, sharing, and preservation.
+DoD Data Strategy - Data management involves all stages of the digital data life cycle including capture, analysis, sharing, and preservation.

 UCF Library Support - The UCF library maintains a Data Management Research Guide.
 You can schedule a consultation to meet with a librarian for an in-depth one on one consultation specific to your research topic.